yuhanz/apollo-server/docs/source/federation/implementing.md

 > If there are any composition errors, the `gateway.load()` promise will be rejected with a list of [validation errors](/federation/errors/)

-### Gateway initialization
+#### Gateway initialization
 The call to `gateway.load()` returns a `Promise` which resolves to a `schema` and `executor`.
 These are intended to be passed into the constructor of `ApolloServer`.
 * The `schema` is the final, composed schema which represents all services.
 * The `executor` handles incoming requests.
 It uses the query planner to manage the various requests to our services that are necessary to construct the final result.

-## Execute distributed queries
+## Inspecting query plans

-When a query is sent to the gateway, it converts it into an efficient query plan that coordinates requests sent to all the required downstream services.
-Often times this query plan is an invaluable way to understand what is happening at the gateway and explore how directives like `@requires` and `@provides` can help optimize query plans.
+When the gateway receives a new query, it generates a query plan that defines the sequence of requests the gateway will send to the necessary downstream services.
+Inspecting a query plan can be a helpful tool in understanding the gateway and exploring how directives like `@requires` and `@provides` can help optimize query plans.
+To make it easy to access query plans, the `@apollo/gateway` package includes a build of GraphQL Playground that adds a query plan inspector.

-To make this eaiser, we have a new build of GraphQL Playground available for federated services.
-This is included by default as part of the `@apollo/gateway` package.

-This will add a new panel that you can open when running queries against your server.
-When you run a query, the gateway will include the query plan as part of the response to be shown in the viewer:

 ![playground](../images/playground.png)

-## Share context across services
+## Sharing context across services
 For existing services, it's likely that you've already implemented some form of authentication to convert a request into a user, or require some information passed to the service through request headers. `@apollo/gateway` makes it easy to reuse the context feature of Apollo Server to customize what information is sent to underlying services.
 Let's see what it looks like to pass user information along from the gateway to its services:

 ```javascript{9-18,27-36}